ishikadahiya006/Class-reflections/README.md

 # 25th March 2025
 In this class, the instructor introduced us to a platform which is used for sending bulk emails efficiently.
 We also learned about hardware connections, where she explained how different computer components are connected and communicate with each other.

+# 27th March 2025
+In this class, the instructor explained to us the concept of IP addresses (Internet Protocol addresses) and how they help identify devices on a network.
+We also learned about firewalls, which basically acts as a layer of protection by hiding or blocking access to our IP address.
+The instructor talked about how data is packaged with additional information before being sent over the internet, and how servers accept or close connections based on requests.
+Key terms like HTTP (used for web browsing) and FTP (used for file transfers) were also introduced to help us understand how online communication works.